taimuri99/bikesharing/README.md

 The total rides were also divided by user type.
 Subscribers who had an annual subscription to the bike sharing service were comprised of 1,900,359 rides while customers who used it on a pay as you use basis comprised of 443,865.
 Additionally a plot was done to find the most popular riding times.
 5 PM to 7 PM were the most busy and active hours.
 The least busy hours were between 1 AM and 5 AM therefore making it the prime time for repairs.

-A plot was made to analyse age vs ride durationa and the resulting trend showed that younger users used the bike services for longer durations.
+A plot was made to analyse age vs ride duration and the resulting trend showed that younger users used the bike services for longer durations.
 Finally bikes which had been ridden the longest distances and bikes which had been used the most were also plotted:

 - BikeID 39570 travelled the largest distance/duration
 - BikeID 38124 was the most actively used